teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 last committed posture.
 A missing ledger loads nothing.
 An invalid whole ledger loads nothing and is logged; a failure in one valid package is isolated while the remaining entries are attempted.

+MB772 extends that ownership boundary across an IRC-driven software update.
+When `plugins.DATA_DIR` lives inside the rotating release tree, the updater copies the complete directory only after the bot has stopped and before the new release is activated.
+This preserves `.api-v3-runtime-state.json` and the bounded plugin KV documents together.
+An absolute external data directory is left in place; an internal traversal, symlink or collision with candidate source fails closed.
+An update therefore no longer turns a valid restart posture into a missing ledger.
 `.plugins overviewv3` is a separate read-only view: it reconciles validated local packages with loaded v3 instances and prints only lifecycle, readiness and aggregate policy counts.
 Its output is capped at 64 package rows and never